FreeCAD/FreeCAD-documentation/wiki/PartDesign_Bearingholder_Tutorial_I.md

 }}

 **This tutorial was originally written for a now deprecated development version of FreeCAD.
 This tutorial requires a complete rewrite to align with the PartDesign changes that will be in the upcoming v0.17 release.
-Rewrite was started in [NormandC](Sandbox:PartDesign_Bearingholder_Tutorial_I]].
-If you want to participate, please post to the Wiki section of the [http://forum.freecadweb.org forum]. - [[User:Normandc.md)**
+Rewrite was started in _**

 ![Bearing Holder Tutorial - Finished bearing holder (top)\|thumb\|right\|400px](images/HolderTop1-1.jpg )